fortinmike/MFMigrationManager/README.md

 ## Features

 - Define what needs to be run to migrate your app to specific versions in a declarative manner.
-- Sub-migrations enable running additional migrations without changing your app version number.
+- Sub-migrations enable you to run additional migrations without changing your app's version number.
 - Use multiple migration managers to migrate parts of your app independently (optional).

 ## Usage

-MFMigrationManager requires version numbers to be specified in a style similar to [Semantic Versioning](http://semver.org) (ex: `2.0.3`) but places no limit on the actual number of components in the version number (`2.0.3.9.6` would be a valid version number).
-MFMigrationManager also has its own syntax to refer to version numbers when it comes to sub-migrations (see below).
+`MFMigrationManager` requires version numbers to be specified in a style similar to [Semantic Versioning](http://semver.org) (ex: `2.0.3`) but places no limit on the actual number of components in the version number (`2.0.3.9.6` would be a valid version number). `MFMigrationManager` also has its own syntax to refer to version numbers when it comes to sub-migrations (see below).

 #### Basics

-Using MFMigrationManager is a piece of cake.
+Using `MFMigrationManager` is a piece of cake.
 First, obtain a migration manager instance:

 ```objc
 MFMigrationManager *manager = [MFMigrationManager migrationManager];